-With the above in mind, we will push for a sensible negotiated position to be reached, but must look at all options available to us in order to bring this issue to ahead.
+With the above in mind, and whilst we will still push for a sensible negotiated position to be reached, we must now look at all other options available to us in order to bring this issue to a head.

-In order for us to do this we must ask for your assistance in helping us to fully understand the breadth of the issues being faced by all affected practices so we can take the most effective and appropriate steps in order to reach a speedy conclusion.
+In order for us to do this we must now ask for your assistance in helping us to fully understand the breadth of the issues being faced by all affected practices so we can take the most effective and appropriate steps in order to reach a speedy conclusion.